 Straight Stand: The straight stand, or straight body position is EVERYWHERE in gymnastics.
 This is the most important position to master.
 As a gymnast, you need to be able to stand with your bottom squeezed, hips tucked under, core tight and with your arms straight and by your ears.

 Handstand: A handstand is basically a straight body position upside-down.
 A handstand is another position that is everywhere in gymnastics.
-On both floor and beam you can do regular handstands, and press handstands.
-On vault you can do front handsprings, which has a handstand on the vault table in the middle of the skill.
-And on bars you can do cast handstands.
+On both floor and beam, you can do regular handstands, and press handstands.
+On vault, you can do front handsprings, which has a handstand on the vault table in the middle of the skill.
+And on bars, you can do cast handstands.

 Lunge: A lunge is how you finish most acro skills on floor and beam.
-You will land in a lunge out of handstand, cartwheel, front walkover, back walkover and more.
+You will land in a lunge out of a handstand, cartwheel, front walkover, back walkover and more.
 It’s important in a lunge for your back leg to be straight with your front leg bent, and to squeeze your bottom and core.
 You want your arms straight and right by your ears.

-Arch: In gymnastics it’s important to learn how to control the muscles in your body and to learn these basic shapes.
+Arch: In gymnastics, it’s important to learn how to control the muscles in your body and to learn these basic shapes.
 One of the basic shapes you need to learn how to control is an arch.
 A tight arch shows up in many skills, and the act of switching from an arch to a hollow gives your body power.
 One skill where your body needs to go from an arch to a hollow is a back handspring.
 While you are upside-down in the back handspring, you will be in an arch when your feet are behind your head.
 As you pull your legs over your head to snap down out of the handspring, your body will move into a hollow.

 Hollow: The opposite of the arch shape is the hollow shape.
-In the hollow shape you want your bottom and core squeezed and your legs squeezed together while they are slightly in front of you.
+In the hollow shape, you want your bottom and core squeezed and your legs squeezed together while they are slightly in front of you.
 You can feel the hollow shape when you do the boats conditioning exercise on the ground.